sjpierce/SSACHR/README.md

 ## Task List

+-   Finish updating case selection and variable construction to reflect focus on incidents where offender was arrested for, charged with, or convicted of an offense from one or more of 12 crime categories of interest.
 -   Improve this file.
 -   Create a script to generate a data flow diagram.
-  - Create a make-file script once we have multiple .Rmd files.
+-   Create a make-file script to sequence running multiple .Rmd files.
 -   Add citation for the manuscript in preparation to the reference list.